numpy/numpy/doc/source/user/c-info.ufunc-tutorial.rst

 .. note::

-   For modern Python packaging, it is recommended to use a `pyproject.toml` and select `meson-python` as your build backend.
-This makes your extension pip-installable and compatible with current Python packaging standards.
+   For modern Python packaging, it is recommended to use a `pyproject.toml` and select either `meson-python` or `scikit-build-core` as your build backend.
+Both are well-designed, well-maintained, and make your extension pip-installable and compatible with current Python packaging standards.

    Example `pyproject.toml`: